 What is Creutzfeldt-Jakob disease?

-CJD is a very rare and serious disease.
+Creutzfeldt-Jakob disease (CJD) is a very rare and serious disease.
 It causes the brain to degenerate and become spongy, leading to dementia and death.
 About 40 to 50 people die of CJD each year in Australia.

 It happens when infectious particles called prions damage brain cells.